MapsPeople/docs/src/cms/index.md

 Use these settings to control how Icons are shown on the map.

 **Zoom Level:** This can be edited by moving the dot on the line.
 The icon will appear in the chosen zoom level.
-The ability to click/select a location on the map is also based on the location's type visibility.
+The ability to click/select a Location on the map is also based on the Location's Type visibility.

 **Visible:** By clicking the eye, this will remove the icon from appearing in the Solution